Medical Tests for Your 60s and Up

 Also important are the following tests:

-- Dental Exam.
 Gum disease can be an important indicator of your overall health.
 Your teeth, gums, mouth, and throat need to be regularly examined by a dentist.
 Regular brushing with fluoride toothpaste and flossing is important if you want to keep your pearly whites gleaming.
 Consider using an electric toothbrush, it helps with cleaning and prevention of gum disease.
+Gum disease increases risk of heart attack.
+That's another reason to see your dentist regularly.

 Don't forget that taking care of your health extends beyond visiting your doctor's office.
 The task force recommends that you do the right thing not only for your health, but for others as well by: